HelgeSverre/tailwind-size-migrator/README.md

 # Exclude specific directories (in addition to defaults)
 python main.py -x build dist cache

-# Specify path, extensions and exclusions
+# Specify path, extensions and exclusions (for the control freaks)
 python main.py -p ./src -e .jsx .tsx -x build dist

 # Do a dry run to see what would be changed without making changes